nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 {% include copy-notice description="Save the `id` of the Request so that you can refer to it in the subsequent steps." %}

+For more information on how to query the incoming Requests to a Connector, see the documentation of the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case.
+{: .notice--info}

 ## Response to Request

 Now it is time for the Requestor Connector to respond to the Request it has just get.
 It has two response options with different consequences: